 Dr. Raber’s primary field of practice, research, and writing is in the areas of downsizing and job loss, occupational social work, and the influence of workplace issues on the individual and the family.
 She has worked with employee assistance programs, conducted diversity training, career management, and human resources development with professional organizations and trade groups.

 Her teaching has focused on courses in cultural diversity, human behavior, human growth and development, social work management, and delivery of social work services in the workplace.
 She will teach Diversity in a Multicultural Society (SSS 570) in the online MSW program.
+Dr. Marie Raber was compensated to participate in this interview.

 [OnlineMSWPrograms.com] Currently, there are approximately 25 universities offering fully online MSW programs.
 How long has the program at CUA been offered and how is it structured?